Prof9/Boktai-Solar-Sensor-Patches/readme.txt

   This project is licensed under the terms of the MIT license.
 See license.txt for more information.

-  Boktai, Bokura no Taiyou and Lunar Knights are © Konami 2003 - 2015.
+  Boktai, Bokura no Taiyou and Lunar Knights are Â© Konami 2003 - 2015.
   All rights belong to their respective owners.